Skip to content

 SpotSitter is not affiliated with, endorsed by, or sponsored by The Walt Disney Company.

 No Disney credential requirement.
-Any service that asks for your Disney login should be immediately disqualified on security grounds.
+Any service that asks for your Disney login or password should be disqualified immediately.
+No legitimate alert service needs your credentials.

 SpotSitter